Steve Largent spent fourteen years with the Seahawks (1976 – 1989), playing in 200 regular-season games.

 Easley had 32 interceptions for 538 yards and three touchdowns in his seven years (1981-1987) with the Seahawks.

 Among his honors and awards: five-time Pro Bowl selection (1982, 1983, 1984, 1985, 1987), four-time first-team All-Pro (1982, 1983, 1984, 1985), NFL Defensive Player of the Year (1984), NFL 1980s All-Decade Team.
 He was also a member of the Seahawks 35th Anniversary Team (2010).

-Easley will also be inducted into the Pro Football Hall of Fame on August 5, 2017.
-He will join former teammate Steve Largent, as well as Cortez Kennedy and Walter Jones.
+Easley was inducted into the Pro Football Hall of Fame on August 5, 2017, joining former teammate Steve Largent, as well as Walter Jones and the late Cortez Kennedy.